Provider data information

-The Choice of Provider is Yours
+The choice of provider is yours

 We will provide you with information to help you make informed choices, such as physicians' and health care professionals' credentials.
 This information, however, is not an endorsement of a particular physician or health care professional's suitability for your needs.
 This site only serves as a general educational aid concerning provider listings.
+You should not assume that a provider identified as having performed a certain procedure or treated a certain condition is necessarily an expert in that procedure or treatment.
+You should talk with your chosen provider to understand their qualifications and specialties.

 Any physician included in this directory is listed for outpatient office visits.
 In addition, the directory includes information regarding whether the provider is currently accepting new patients.
 We do not guarantee that each provider is still accepting new members.
 Some network providers may have been added or removed from our network after this directory was updated.